 If you need to capture data, do so by offering ‘premium’ content such as eBooks and whitepapers in return for basic contact details.

 2. Slow page load times

 To avoid poor performance, focus on form over function.
-While clever functionality and all-out design has its place, don’t let this have a negative knock-on effect on the rest of your site.
+Whilst clever functionality and all-out design have their place, don’t let them have a negative effect on the rest of your site.

 3. Clunky web forms

 Badly designed web forms often prove to be a major headache for site users.
 From over-enthusiastic field validation to poor performance on mobile devices, clunky web forms are a major UX no-no and can often result in loss of business.

 To avoid this costly mistake, make sure your web forms are simple, efficient and intuitive.

 Before publishing a form, make sure it is tested rigorously for any glitches which should be fixed before going live.

 4. Poorly formatted text